saurabh234kumar/TrustRevised/README.md

 # TrustRevised
 Summary
-This repository contains the tests for techChallenge of web application, these tests are developed using Selenium, POM, Maven, TestNG
+This repository contains the tests for techChallenge of web application, these tests are developed using Selenium, POM, Maven, TestNG, Extent report

 Getting Started
 Run all tests: